-Chlamydia and gonorrhea screening is done either through a urine test or through a swab inside the penis in men or from the cervix in women.
-The sample is then analyzed in a laboratory.
-Screening is important, because if you don't have signs or symptoms, you can be unaware that you have either infection.
+Doctors screen people for chlamydia and gonorrhea by taking a urine test or a swab inside the penis in men or from the cervix in women.
+The sample is then analyzed in a lab.
+Screening is important, because if you don't have signs or symptoms, you may not know that you have either infection.

 HIV, syphilis and hepatitis

-Hepatitis C screening is recommended for everyone born between 1945 and 1965.
+The CDC recommends hepatitis C screening for everyone born between 1945 and 1965.
 The incidence of hepatitis C is high in this age group, and the disease often has no symptoms until it's advanced.
 Vaccines are available for both hepatitis A and B if screening shows you haven't been exposed to these viruses.

 - Test positive for another STI, which puts you at greater risk of other STIs

 - Have had more than one sexual partner (or if your partner has had multiple partners) since your last test